March 12, 2026 (3mo ago)

 | Custom (hyper, h2) | Almost always passes through | No |

-But "leave it to the developer" means most developers never think about it until a monitoring tool starts reporting phantom timeouts.
+The "leave it to the developer" default means most custom proxies ship with this bug until a monitoring tool starts reporting phantom timeouts in production.

 }